MrChaco007/MrChaco007.github.io/readme.md

 - Color scheme & fonts

 #### PostMVP
-- When competencies icons are clicked on, the frameworks/libraries I know show up in a popover
+- When competencies icons are clicked on in a Desktop, the frameworks/libraries I know show up in a popover
+- Smooth-scrolling for navigation clicks

 ## Functional Components